Application Flow Control and Control Structures in C#

 }

-This routine will scan through the directory specified in the Main method, grab all the subdirectories within that directory, add them to the result, and then call itself on each of the subdirectories found.
+This routine will scan through the directory specified in the Main method, grab all the subdirectories within that directory, add them to the result, and then call itself on each subdirectory found.
 It will recurse until a folder has no subdirectories.
-Finally, it returns the result to the line that is called the recursive method, until there are no more recursions to be processed.
+It returns the result to the recursive method line until no more recursions are processed.
 The result is then handed back to the Main method call.

-Each time the recursive method is called you need to tell it where to start from, in this case, the folder to look in.
+Each time the recursive method is called, you need to tell it where to start from, in this case, the folder to look in.
 In this example, I also use a parameter for the indent level.
-Each recursion adds two dots to the previous indent level so you can see the directory structure clearer.
+Each recursion adds two dots to the previous indent level to see the directory structure.

-It is very easy for a recursive method to run away with itself, an invalid parameter or start point will cause the method to call itself over and over again and never progress.
+It is very easy for a recursive method to run away with itself; an invalid parameter or start point will cause the method to call itself repeatedly and never progress.
 In this case, you will eventually receive a StackOverflowException, which should be handled with a try-catch block on the first call of the method.

 Summary and Conclusions

 We have seen how to use conditional statements to perform different actions based on whether the condition evaluates to true or false.
 We also saw how a switch statement can be used where there are multiple if-else statements to improve readability and performance.
-We have seen the four iterative loops, while, do while, for and foreach, and we have seen how they can be used to repeat an action many times on certain types of data.
-Finally, we saw how recursion can be used to repeat an action over a directory structure.
+We have seen the four iterative loops, while, do while, for and foreach, and how they can be used to repeat an action on certain types of data repeatedly.
+We then saw how recursion can repeat an action over a directory structure.

 Related ArticlesThese articles may also be of interest to you